iancaragol/with/content/posts/japan-daisetuzan/index.md

 ## Daisetsuzsan National Park

 Fueled by a double helping of Shoki-San’s breakfast I left Shikaoi to climb into the mountains of Daisetsuzan National Park.
 The climb was slow and quiet.
 The flora changed drastically as I wound my way up the mountainside, from broad leaf shrubs to pine trees.
-It felt like riding into fall.
-With each corner it got colder and colder.
+It felt like riding into fall and with each corner it got colder and colder.

 ![Welcome to Daisetsuzan National Park](daisetsuzan_sign.jpeg)